Computable Minds

 typewriter

 Because of the close of the last factory of typewriter (Godrej and Boyce), I'm going to talk about the distribution of the keys on a computer keyboard, because they have inhereted the distribution of its keys.
 This is a fateful contribution to the computer world, do you want to know why?
-Don't left of read the rest of:
+Fill your mind with "Why that position of the keys?"

 visits